mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ## Setup and first steps

-The processing pipelines are submitted as containers.
-This is done to ensure that pipelines running on the same underlying hardware don't interfere with each other.
-They can depends on different versions of python for example if each one is inside a containerized environment.
-Tools like conda (anaconda/minconda) can be used inside the container.
+Processing workflows are developed locally on your computer in a simulated research information system.
+The rpp tool is used to emulate the system so that we can trigger processing workflows, access local test data and generate tested workflows that can be moved around.

-In order to start a new development project you can use the *rpp* tool.
-It helps you create a first project directory, link to image data and trigger a processing task just like it will be done on the research information system.
-Use this workflow to find and fix any issues locally before submitting your processing pipeline.
+In order to development workflow projects use the *rpp* tool.
+It helps you to

+- create a first project directory,
+- find suitable DICOM files on your disc,
+- trigger a processing task, and
+- build and test a containerized workflow package.

 ### Install on MacOS

-Download the executable.
+Download the rpp executable.
 Copy the file to a folder like /usr/local/bin/.
 ```
 wget -qO- https://github.com/mmiv-center/Research-Information-System/raw/master/components/Workflow-Image-AI/build/macos-amd64/rpp > /usr/local/bin/rpp
 chmod +x /usr/local/bin/rpp